milvus-io/milvus-docs/site/en/adminGuide/message_storage_operator.md

 ## Configure Kafka

-Pulsar is the default stream storage system in a Milvus cluster.
+Pulsar is the default message storage in a Milvus cluster.
 If you want to use Kafka, add the optional field `msgStreamType` to configure Kafka.

 `kafka` supports `external` and `inCluster`.